Talk (play): Coda

-Disillusioned with the perceived lies and deception of the panelists, the Moderator dismisses the panel and is left only with Apollodoros who asks the Moderator to connect to what initially attracted him to the novel of Aymes.
-When he admits his own frustration with art and academy, she ritualistically leads him through a recreation of the night Aymes leads a group of protestors to the Museum of Antiquities when an unidentified woman threw herself from the upper balcony.
-Having discovered "the truth" of Aymes' book, the play ends with the Moderator alone on stage in an empty space, reading the last page of the novel.
+Disillusioned with the perceived lies and deception of the panelists, the Moderator dismisses the panel and is left only with Apollodoros, who asks the Moderator to connect to what initially attracted him to the novel of Aymes.
+When he admits his frustration with art and the academy, she ritualistically leads him through a recreation of the night Aymes leads a group of protestors to the Museum of Antiquities when an unidentified woman threw herself from the upper balcony.
+Having discovered "the truth" of Aymes' book, the play ends with the Moderator alone on stage reading the last page of the novel.

-Production History
+Production history

 The play was originally commissioned by The Foundry Theatre in New York City, conceived as a response to A Conversation on Hope, a Foundry community dialogue held at The Great Hall of The Cooper Union, in 1998, hosted by Cornel West.
 The event brought together 300 artists and public thinkers, to improvise a performance of ideas; to engage in a series of creative conversations and encounters exploring notions of hope and its impact on the actions and politics of everyday life.
 The play was further workshopped at the Sundance Institute in Utah before its premiere at the Joseph Papp Public Theater, (produced by the Foundry Theatre, Melanie Joseph, producing, artistic director).

 It was later produced at Theatre X, in Milwaukee, Wisconsin, in Jan.
 2003, directed by David Ravel with scenic and lighting design by Stephen Hudson-Mairet, and costume design by Amy Horst; as well as Brown University's Leeds Theater, in Providence, Rhode Island, in 2011, directed by Erik Ehn.